Virginia Goatley, Professor; Department Chair

 Education Building-Room 309: (518) 442-5104

 Dr. Virginia Goatley is the Department Chair and a Professor in the Department of Literacy Teaching and Learning at the University at Albany.
 Her primary research interest is preventing reading and writing difficulties for children.
 Her research focuses on teacher preparation and professional development that supports effective classroom practice, including the accreditation and assessment of teacher preparation.
 In collaboration with colleagues at the Child Research and Study Center, she is co-investigator for two recent federally funded grants through IES and FIPSE, focused on the literacy coursework in teacher preparation programs, with a special emphasis on meeting the needs of all learners.
 In her earlier project with National Research Center for English Learning and Achievement (CELA), she studied the integration of literacy and social studies across the elementary grades.

 Dr. Goatley served as the Department Chair since 2013, and Vice Dean in the School of Education (2008-09).
 As Associate Dean for Professional Studies (2003-08) she led the effort toward successful accreditation of the UAlbany Teacher Education Program via the Teacher Education Accreditation Council (TEAC).
 In addition, she coordinated the "Undergraduate Pathways" for all undergraduate students participating in the educational studies minor.
 She is a regular participant in national and state-wide efforts for teacher education.
 In 2011-12, she served as Director of Research for the International Reading Association.

-Dr. Goatley is currently a member of the Council for the Accreditation of Educator Preparation (CAEP) Accreditation Council, Chair of the CAEP Inquiry Brief Commission, and a member of the International Reading Association's Literacy Reading Panel.
-Her publications have appeared in several journals including, Reading Research Quarterly, Reading and Writing Quarterly, Language Arts, Language and Literacy Spectrum, Reading Research and Instruction, and Journal of Educational Research.
-She is a co-author of Engaging Elementary Students in Disciplinary Learning and Literacy (TC Press, in press) and co-editor of The Book Connection: Literacy Learning and Classroom Talk (TC Press/IRA, 1997).
+Dr. Goatley is currently a member of the Council for the Accreditation of Educator Preparation (CAEP) Accreditation Council, Chair of the CAEP Inquiry Brief Commission, and a member of the International Reading Association's Standard for Literacy Professionals Committee.
+Her publications have appeared in several journals including, Reading Research Quarterly, The Reading Teacher, Reading and Writing Quarterly, Language Arts, Language and Literacy Spectrum, Reading Research and Instruction, and Journal of Educational Research.
+She is a co-author of Engaging Elementary Students in Disciplinary Learning and Literacy (TC Press, 2014) and co-editor of The Book Connection: Literacy Learning and Classroom Talk (TC Press/IRA, 1997).

 Dr. Goatley has taught the following courses: